 Whether glenoid bone loss is the result of injury, gradual erosion, a developmental variation, or some combination of factors, maximizing the size of the glenoid bone through bone graft surgery is a vital component of the successful long-term treatment for unstable shoulders.

-To learn more about treatment options, contact Arizona Center for Hand to Shoulder Surgery for an in-person or remote consultation with Dr. Agrawal today.
+To learn more about treatment options, contact Arizona Center for Hand to Shoulder Surgery for an in-person or remote consultation with Dr. Hovis today.